 Your tax is due by the regular due date, even if you are filing under an extension.
-Any tax not paid by the regular due date is subject to penalties and interest (see lines 13 and 14 on page 4).
+Any tax not paid by the regular due date is subject to penalties and interest (see instructions for lines 16 and 17 on pages 4 and 5).

 If you're filing after the regular due date, you can avoid penalties and interest by making an extension payment by the regular due date.
-See Payment Options above.
-If you're not required to pay electronically and are paying by check, go to www.revenue.state.mn.us to create a voucher to print and submit with your check.
+See Payment Options on this page.
+If you're paying by check, go to www.revenue.state.mn.us to create a voucher to print and submit with your check.